 He has been pseudonymously releasing music since 2012 across a wide variety of genres.
 His music has been featured in Wire Magazine, Mixmag France, and YEAR0001 SOUNDS and has been used in film, television, documentary, video games, and theater.
 Constructed from a composite of acoustic instruments, bespoke electronics, field recordings, physical modeling, extended techniques, and heavy digital signal processing, Parish’s work lies somewhere in the indefinite space between acoustic and electronic and is beholden to neither.

 His debut album under his own name, Cascades of Refinement was released on Important Records in 2023.
 Classical instruments are mutilated and transmuted into razor-sharp shards of glass suspended on piano wire above warped opalescent metal while never losing sight of their tonal integrity.
-Much like the impartial juxtaposition Parish employs in his timbral exploration, his compositions explore the concepts of beauty and gentleness through and with extremity, violence, and chaos as equal counterparts, with each successive piece refining and relieving the artificial tension between these states.

 Parish's performances seek to embody the relationship between sound, body, artifice, religious ecstasy, and atonement by making use of custom-made wearable devices, electroacoustic instruments, and explosive movement.